-Text: Precalculus, A First Course In Problem Solving, 2012-2013 edition, by D.H.
+Text: Precalculus, A First Course In Problem Solving, 2016 edition, by D.H.
 Collingwood, K.D.
 Prince, and M. M. Conroy.
-Printed copies are available at Professional Copy 'n' Print, 4200 University Way in the U-District (on "the Ave" one block south of the UW bookstore).
-It is also freely available electronically via the class website, and electronically linked through WebAssign.
+Printed copies are available at the UW bookstore.
+It is also freely available electronically via the class website, and electronically linked through WebAssign, the online homework system we will be using.